Content

 Boundless Business

 Since it is just a snapshot in time, it can only use the difference between this point and another single point in time in the past.
-In the final transaction, you make a credit sale to a customer. the balance sheet This would include everything from a three-year loan for a trailer to a 20-year loan for a building.
+In the final transaction, you make a credit sale to a customer.
+This would include everything from a three-year loan for a trailer to a 20-year loan for a building.
 If you were to stick to accounting only, every business would be worth just the value of its assets minus all liabilities.
 Many businesses have such great brand power or even — gasp! — such great employee talent and culture, that the value of the whole business is far more than simply the value of the assets.
 On your financial statement, business assets are all items of value that you purchased in a transaction.
 This means that wishy-washy things leadership trainers may say, such as, “Your employees are your greatest asset,” don’t fly for accountants.

 What Is Included In The Balance Sheet?